Apollo Quiboloy

-Apollo Carreon Quiboloy (/tl/; born April 27, 1950) (Note: The Federal Bureau of Investigation listed 1947 or 1950 as his birth year.
+Apollo Carreon Quiboloy (/tl/; born April 25, 1950) (Note: The Federal Bureau of Investigation listed 1947 or 1950 as his birth year.
 A post on the SMNI News Channel Facebook page lists Quiboloy's 71st birthday as April 27, 2021, thus Quiboloy was born in 1950.) is a Filipino pastor and the leader of the Kingdom of Jesus Christ (KOJC or KJC), a Restorationist church based in the Philippines.
 He founded the KOJC in 1985, proclaiming himself the "Appointed Son of God" and the "Owner of the Universe".

 Quiboloy is notable for founding the broadcasting network Sonshine Media Network International (SMNI) and gained further recognition for his close ties with the 16th Philippine president, Rodrigo Duterte.

 Quiboloy is currently on the Federal Bureau of Investigation's wanted list after the Central District of California indicted him and his accomplices for various crimes, including sex and human trafficking, marriage fraud, coercion, money laundering, cash smuggling, and other charges.
 After refusing to cooperate with Philippine government inquiries into the alleged human rights violations, the Senate of the Philippines issued an arrest warrant on March 19, 2024, and the Department of the Interior and Local Government offered a bounty for information leading to Quiboloy's arrest on July 8, 2024.
 Quiboloy was arrested on September 8, 2024.

 Early life

-Apollo Carreon Quiboloy was born on April 25, 1950 in Davao City to Kapampangan parents José Quiboloy y Turla and María Carreón y Sambat (born December 28, 1913).
+Apollo Carreon Quiboloy was born on April 25, 1950.
 The youngest out of nine children, his parents were natives from Lubao, before migrating after the Second World War to seek better work opportunities.